 Remembering the Type-3 Volkswagen Variant

-Generation of today might not be aware of the immense variety we used to enjoy in our automobile market back in the 60s & 70s.
-Specially the huge presence of European options other than just Japanese cars.
+The generation of today might not be aware of the immense variety we used to enjoy in our automobile market back in the 1960s and 1970s, especially the huge presence of European options other than just Japanese cars.

 Related: From the Forgotten Pages of History